helmetwearer/django-excel-response/README.rst

 django-excel-response
 =====================

-This is http://djangosnippets.org/snippets/1151/ uploaded to pypi.
+This is an overhaul of https://pypi.python.org/pypi/django-excel-response which was originally http://djangosnippets.org/snippets/1151/
-Author is Tarken.
+Author is Daniel Petrikin.

 A subclass of HttpResponse which will transform a QuerySet, or sequence of sequences, into either an Excel spreadsheet or